jedisct1/was-not-wasm/README.md

 ```

 AssemblyScript stores static data at the beginning of the heap.
 The
-heap base after this static data, stored in the `HEAP_BASE` global.
+heap base after this static data is stored in the `HEAP_BASE` global.

 A quick way to print it while using WAS (not WASM) is to temporarily
 add this to your application: